rmaphoh/Learning-AVSegmentation/README.md

 ```sh
 $ sh test.sh
 ```
-The segmentation maps are saved in path `./Final_pre`.
+The segmentation maps are saved in path `.Dataset_name/Final_pre`, e.g., `.HRF-AV/Final_pre`.
 The `raw_pre` folder includes the images with the same size of raw images while `small_pre` folder contains resized images.

 ### Pretrained Model

-The pretrained model are provided in [DRIVE]().
+The pretrained model are provided in [DRIVE_folder]().
 Download them and place them directly at the project folder.
 Then run

 ```sh
 $ sh test.sh